Steven Davis: Southampton

 Davis rejected the chance to stay with Rangers and instead signed a three-year contract with Premier League club Southampton on 6 July 2012.
 The deal was subsequently extended to 2016 as part of the agreement with Rangers to complete the transfer without the need for the international transfer clearance to be agreed by FIFA, with the two clubs agreeing a fee.
-After joining Southampton, Davis pleaded the Rangers fans to agree with his decision to leave but accepted that a minority of fans would take a different view and made his explanation he left Rangers in order to revive his football career.
+After joining Southampton, Davis pleaded the Rangers fans to agree with his decision to leave but accepted that a minority of fans would take a different view and explained that he left Rangers in order to revive his football career.

 He made his debut on 19 August 2012, and scored to put the team ahead at holders Manchester City only three minutes after coming on as a substitute, but Southampton eventually lost 3–2.
 His only other goal of the season came against the same opposition, in a 3–1 home win on 13 February 2013.

 His first two goals of the 2013–14 season came in a 5–1 victory at Barnsley in the League Cup second round on 27 August, the latter being a penalty.

 On 17 October 2014, Davis signed a new contract to keep him at Southampton until 2018.

 On 8 May 2016, Davis scored his first ever league brace for Southampton in a 2–1 win over Tottenham Hotspur at White Hart Lane.
 He followed this up with a goal in a 4–1 victory over Crystal Palace on the final day of the season.

 On 18 June 2016, he signed a new three-year contract, extending his stay with the club until 2019.

 He made his 200th Southampton appearance on 16 September 2017 against Crystal Palace, scoring the only goal in a 1–0 victory.

 Return to Rangers

 On 6 January 2019, Davis returned to Rangers on a six-month loan.
 On 2 May, Davis agreed to join Rangers permanently once the loan deal had finished, signing a 12-month contract.
 Davis helped Rangers win the 2020–21 Scottish Premiership, their first Scottish league championship since 2011, and he won the SFWA Footballer of the Year award.

 Davis tore his anterior cruciate ligament in December 2022, an injury which required surgery and a long rehabilitation process.

+On 25 January 2024, Davis (aged 39) announced his retirement from football as a result of the injury.